greg-raven/grus/_posts/2023-03-21-there-is-no-labor-shortage-co-sponsor-s-156.md

 ---
-title: 'There is no labor shortage.
-Co-sponsor S. 156'
+title: "There is no labor shortage.
+Co-sponsor S. 156"
 layout: post
 categories:
 - Letters